dolthub/docs/content/architecture/storage-engine/prolly-tree.md

 ![Building a Prolly-Tree, Step 1](../../.gitbook/assets/tim-prolly-tree-step-1.png)

-2. **Determine Chunk Boundaries**: Use a seed, the size of the current chunk, and the key value to calculate a rolling hash.
+2. **Determine Chunk Boundaries**: Use a seed, the size of the current chunk, the key value and a strong hash function to calculate whether this current entry represents a new chunk boundary.
 Any time the hash value is below a target value, form a chunk boundary and start a new block.
 Here's the chunking step on our leaf nodes:

 ![Building a Prolly-tree, Step 2](../../.gitbook/assets/tim-prolly-tree-step-2.png)